PrestaShop/docs/src/content/1.7/development/coding-standards/_index.md

 The PrestaShop configuration can be found [here](https://github.com/PrestaShop/stylelint-config).

-Same as if you want to [compile assets][compile-assets], you need NodeJS and NPM to run it using the following command :
+Same as if you want to [compile assets][compile-assets], you need NodeJS and NPM to run it using the following command:

 ```bash
 npm run scss-lint